 It’s the sound that usually occurs when you shut your eyes tightly or flex your jaw muscles in a certain way.
 It sounds like a low rumbling or a 747 passing by.
-But what is it exactly?
-And is it harmful?
+One young reader sent us this question, and wanted us to explore this little life mystery.
+She asks, “What’s that sound you hear when you shut your eyes tightly?
+Is it harmful?”

 The sound you are hearing is produced by the tensor tympani muscle in your ear.
 It’s main function is to dampen sounds produced by your own chewing.